Wilhelm Furtwängler: Early life

+Career

 Although Furtwängler achieved fame chiefly from his conducting, he regarded himself foremost as a composer.
 He began conducting in order to perform his own works.
 By age of twenty, he had composed several works.
 However, they were not well received, and that, combined with the financial insecurity of a career as a composer, led him to concentrate on conducting.
 He made his conducting debut with the Kaim Orchestra (now the Munich Philharmonic) in Anton Bruckner's Ninth Symphony.
 He subsequently held conducting posts at Munich, Strasbourg, Lübeck, Mannheim, Frankfurt, and Vienna.

 Furtwangler succeeded Artur Bodanzky as principal conductor of the Mannheim Opera and Music Academy in 1915, remaining until 1920.
-As a boy he had sometimes stayed with his grandmother in Mannheim.
-Through her family he met the Geissmars, a Jewish family who were leading lawyers and amateur musicians in the town.
-Berta Geissmar wrote, "Furtwängler became so good at [skiing] as to attain almost professional skill...Almost every sport appealed to him: he loved tennis, sailing and swimming...He was a good horseman..."
-She also reports that he was a strong mountain climber and hiker.

 Berta Geissmar subsequently became his secretary and business manager, in Mannheim and later in Berlin, until she was forced to leave Germany in 1935.
 From 1921 onwards, Furtwängler shared holidays in the Engadin with Berta and her mother.
 In 1924 he bought a house there.
 After he married, the house was open to a wide circle of friends.

 In 1920 he was appointed conductor of the Staatskapelle Berlin succeeding Richard Strauss.
 In January 1922, following the sudden death of Arthur Nikisch, he was appointed to the Leipzig Gewandhaus Orchestra.
 Shortly afterwards he was appointed to the prestigious Berlin Philharmonic, again in succession to Nikisch.
 Furtwängler made his London debut in 1924, and continued to appear there before the outbreak of World War II as late as 1938, when he conducted Richard Wagner's Ring.
 (Furtwängler later conducted in London many times between 1948 and 1954).
 In 1925 he appeared as guest conductor of the New York Philharmonic, making return visits in the following two years.

 In January 1945 Furtwängler fled to Switzerland.
 It was during this period that he completed what is considered his most significant composition, the Symphony No. 2 in E minor.
 It was given its premiere in 1948 by the Berlin Philharmonic under Furtwängler's direction and was recorded for Deutsche Grammophon.

 Following the war, he resumed performing and recording, and remained a popular conductor in Europe, although his actions in the 1930s and 40s were a subject of ongoing criticism.
 He died in 1954 in Ebersteinburg, close to Baden-Baden.
 He is buried in the Heidelberg Bergfriedhof.

 Relationship with the Nazis

-Furtwängler was very critical of Adolf Hitler's appointment as Chancellor of Germany, and was convinced that Hitler would not stay in power for long.
+Furtwängler was very critical of Adolf Hitler's appointment as Chancellor of Germany, at the end of January 1933 and was convinced that Hitler would not stay in power for long.
 He had said of Hitler in 1932, "This hissing street pedlar will never get anywhere in Germany."